aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/itransformablebrush/spreadmode/_index.md

 ---
 title: ITransformableBrush.SpreadMode
 second_title: Aspose.SVG for .NET API Reference
-description: ITransformableBrush property.
+description: ITransformableBrush SpreadMode property.
 Gets or sets the SpreadMode mode.
 SpreadMode mode specifies how a texture or gradient is tiled when it is smaller than the area being filled
 type: docs
 weight: 10
 url: /net/aspose.svg.drawing/itransformablebrush/spreadmode/